AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## About FINDvisor
-FINDvisor is a desktop app for **Singapore-based** financial advisors to manage contacts with **Singapore-based phone numbers**.
+FINDvisor is a desktop app for **Singapore-based** financial advisors to manage contacts with **Singapore-based mobile phone numbers**.
 If you **frequently schedule meetings and require quick access to your contacts' details**, then FINDvisor is the tool for you.
-It is optimized for use via a Command Line Interface ([CLI](https://aws.amazon.com/what-is/cli/#:~:text=A%20command%20line%20interface%20(CLI,all%20applications%20and%20software%20systems.))), suitable for individuals who prefer typing over mouse interactions.
+It is optimized for typists, enabling individuals who type fast to perform contact management and meeting scheduling tasks efficiently.

 FINDvisor enables financial advisors to quickly save and retrieve the following contact's information such as name, phone number, email and physical address.
 It also allows financial advisors to add a remark and tags to specific contacts where needed and offers the capability to manage their meetings with their contacts.
 ## Quick start